almunnings/drupal-boilerplate/README.md

 Clear Drupal cache to start using Vite HMR.

-If you have issues loadin gthe CSS/JS, chekc your certificates are allowed: https://docs.lando.dev/core/v3/security.html
+If you have issues loading the CSS/JS, check your certificates are allowed: https://docs.lando.dev/core/v3/security.html

 ### Building theme for production